Meet-S0ni/kubernetescode/README.md

 # GitOps Project

-#### In this project we are going use combination of jenkins , git , github, docker , kubernetes and argocd, To deploy our python web application on to kubernetes cluster
+#### In this project, we'll combine Jenkins, Git, GitHub, Docker, Kubernetes, and ArgoCD to deploy our Python web application onto a Kubernetes cluster.

 ## PipeLine Flow